serverless-nextjs/serverless-next.js/packages/serverless-nextjs-component/README.md

 ![architecture](./arch_no_grid.png)

-Three Cache Behaviours are created in CloudFront.
+Four Cache Behaviours are created in CloudFront.

 The first two `_next/*` and `static/*` forward the requests to S3.

-The 3rd. is associated to a lambda function which is responsible for handling three types of requests.
+The third is associated to a lambda function which is responsible for handling three types of requests.

-- Server side rendered page.
-Any page that defines getInitialPropsmethod will be rendered at this level and the response is returned immediately to the user.
+1. Server side rendered page.
+Any page that defines `getInitialProps` method will be rendered at this level and the response is returned immediately to the user.

-- Statically optimised page.
-Requests to pages that were pre-compiled by next to HTML are forwarded to S3 where the HTML is stored.
+2. Statically optimised page.
+Requests to pages that were pre-compiled by next to HTML are forwarded to S3.

-- Public resources.
-These are requests to root level resources like /robots.txt, /favicon.ico, /manifest.jsonetc.
-These are also forwarded to S3 where these resources can be found.
+3. Public resources.
+Requests to root level resources like `/robots.txt`, `/favicon.ico`, `/manifest.json`, etc. These are forwarded to S3.

-The reason why 2. and 3. have to go through Lambda@Edge first is because these routes don't conform to a pattern like `_next/*` or `static/*`.
+The reason why 2. and 3. have to go through Lambda@Edge first is because the routes don't conform to a pattern like `_next/*` or `static/*`.
 Also, one cache behaviour per route is a bad idea because CloudFront only allows [25 per distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-limits.html#limits-web-distributions).

+The fourth cache behaviour handles next API requests `api/*`.

 ### FAQ